-"A man walking alone on a deserted beach, brandishing a lantern in his outstretched hand, might be a fool.
+"A man walking alone on a deserted beach, brandishing a lantern in his outstretched hand, could be a fool.
 But, for a ship that went astray on a stormy night, he just might be the savior."

 Like. :)I'm so thrilled to see the Egyptian people taking control of their future.
 I'm captivated by the whole story...day after day.Viva la Revolucion!
 (I don't know why I chose Spanish...but it's fun to say - reminds me of Che!)